Patent Protection (Inventions)

 - Patent Promotion.
 Do not wait for someone to buy your patent.
 If you will not be directly engaged in the exploitation of your invention, then you should actively promote it by approaching manufacturers, distributors, retailers or to anyone operating in the particular industrial field of the invention.
 This task should be done continuously, from the moment you have obtained the official receipt that confirms the filing of the patent application, so you can seek meanwhile for the needed investment, co-funding from anyone who is potentially interested in participating jointly with the costs for the extension of your patent rights abroad, or in the local marketability of the invention in exchange of a license agreement.

-Please do contact us via our contact form if you need advice on any patent issues such as:
+Via our contact form if you need advice on any patent issues such as:

 - Protecting your patent in Spain, with the European Patent Office or in multiple countries.